Texas to Florida Car Shipping

 Yes.
 It is important that you, or another adult that you trust, is there for pickup and delivery of your vehicle.
 This designated person plays an important role in the shipping process including documenting the state of the vehicle and signing the Bill of Lading, which acts as a receipt of the vehicle’s condition.

-Yes, we offer door-to-door auto transport service from Texas to Florida.
-This means we pick up your car from your home, office, or any address you choose in Texas and deliver it directly to your specified location in Florida.
+Yes, Sherpa Auto Transport offers door-to-door auto transport service for all shipments from Texas to Florida.
+This means we pick up your car from your home, office, or any address you choose and deliver it directly to your destination in Florida.

-In some cases, large trucks cannot access certain areas due to low bridges, narrow streets, or HOA restrictions.
+In some cases, large transport trucks cannot access certain areas due to low bridges, narrow streets, or neighborhood restrictions.
 If this happens, our driver will work with you to find a safe, nearby meeting spot like a shopping center or gas station.
-We always communicate with you beforehand to ensure a smooth pickup and delivery process.
+This ensures your car stays protected while making pickup and delivery as easy as possible.

 Many Auto Transport companies try to tease customers with lower rates, only to surprise you with “hidden costs” later.
 At Sherpa Auto Transport, we do things differently.
 We provide one locked-in price upfront and stick to it.
 If unexpected costs arise, we pay them out of our own pocket.